Yaki udon is not just a stir-fry. It is a 10-minute sear built on butter, soy sauce, and one ingredient you will not see coming.

 - ¼ tsp sugar

-- 2 portions udon noodles pre-cooked, ready to use type
+- 2 portions udon noodles par-cooked, frozen or refrigerated type recommended

 Finishing